The Change-Up

 The Change-Up is a 2011 American fantasy romantic comedy produced and directed by David Dobkin, and written by Jon Lucas and Scott Moore.
-The film stars Ryan Reynolds and Jason Bateman as Mitch Planko and Dave Lockwood, two best friends living in Atlanta who “switch bodies” after urinating into a fountain while wishing they had each other's lives.
-The film was released on August 5, 2011, in North America by Universal Pictures, and was deemed a critical and commercial flop.
+The film stars Ryan Reynolds and Jason Bateman.

+Mitch Planko and Dave Lockwood, best friends living in Atlanta, “switch bodies” after urinating into a fountain while wishing they had each other's lives.

+The film was released on August 5, 2011, in North America by Universal Pictures, received negative reviews from critics and grossed $75.5 million against a $52 million budget.

 Plot

 In Atlanta, Dave Lockwood is married with three children, while his best friend Mitch Planko is single and in his sexual prime.
 After getting drunk at a bar, Mitch and Dave urinate into a fountain, simultaneously wishing they had each other's lives.

 The next morning, Mitch and Dave realize they have “switched bodies.”
 Returning to the park to wish for their lives back, they discover the fountain has been removed for restoration.
 Forced to wait until the parks department locates the fountain, Mitch and Dave have to pose as each other.

 At Dave's law office, Mitch befriends Dave's associate Sabrina, but his lack of professionalism and legal knowledge sabotages an important merger with a Japanese firm.
 Dave arrives at Mitch's film shoot, discovering it is a "lorno" – "light" pornography.

-Dave takes Mitch to tell his wife Jamie the truth, but she does not believe him.
-Dave advises him on how to behave professionally, and Mitch sets up Dave on a date with Sabrina, as Mitch has a crush.
+Dave takes Mitch to tell his wife Jamie the truth, but she does not believe them.
+So, they reluctantly take on each other's lives.
+Dave advises him on how to behave professionally, and Mitch sets Dave up on a date with Sabrina, as Mitch has a crush.

 After speaking with his father, Mitch rededicates himself to Dave's life.
 At her ballet recital, Dave's eldest child Cara takes Mitch's advice and throws her bully to the floor, which Mitch foul-mouthedly cheers.
 Cara tells him she loves him, and he says the same but feels guilty.

-Dave takes the day off to take full advantage of being Mitch, who coaches him on how to act like Mitch on the date and shaves off Dave's pubic hair.
+Dave takes the day off to take full advantage of being Mitch, who coaches him on how to act like him on the date and shaves off Dave's pubic hair.
 Sabrina meets Dave at a classy restaurant and, despite only going because Mitch told her to, genuinely likes him.
 After they spontaneously decide to get tattoos, Dave walks Sabrina home and she tells him to call her.

-Mitch learns that Dave told Jamie not to invite Mitch to their anniversary party, as he was afraid he would ruin it.
+Mitch learns that Dave told Jamie not to invite him to their anniversary party, as he was afraid he would ruin it.
 Dave informs Mitch the fountain has been found, but they both want to stay as each other a bit longer.
-Mitch forgets about the "Dialogue Night" he planned with Jamie, accidentally standing her up.
+Mitch forgets about the "Dialogue Night" he planned with Jamie, so accidentally stands her up.